Professor-G/pyBIA/docs/source/Godines & Prescott 2025.rst

 Godines & Prescott (2025)
 ===========

 This page provides all of the code necessary to reproduce our analysis.
-This Python code utilizes the core modules provided in pyBIA and is designed for clarity and ease of use.
+The core modules of pyBIA handle the heavy computational work, while the scripts in this documentation serve as the front end, designed for clarity and ease of use.
+If anything is unclear, please feel free to contact me by email: danielgodinez123@gmail.com.

 The associated data products are supplied incrementally within the scripts, allowing users to follow the analysis step by step or replicate individual stages in a transparent, technical manner.
 For convenience, we also provide direct access to the complete and priority catalogs below.

-Our complete catalog of the Boötes field (~2.4 million sources), including probability prediction scores from the three machine-learning models and the morphological features computed from the B<sub>w</sub> imaging, is available for `download here <https://drive.google.com/file/d/1nshifEK3pIeILg0m7Wf4kmJE5hotoOZ8/view?usp=sharing>`_.
+Our complete catalog of the Boötes field (~2.4 million sources), including probability prediction scores from the three machine learning models and the morphological features computed from the Bw imaging, is available for `download here <https://drive.google.com/file/d/1nshifEK3pIeILg0m7Wf4kmJE5hotoOZ8/view?usp=sharing>`_.

-A sub-catalog containing the 110 priority candidates is available `here <https://drive.google.com/file/d/15Z7yPMplVdz51CmUD6yKl67dEQxCHNaM/view?usp=sharing>`_, along with the corresponding B<sub>w</sub> and R-band imaging data, which can be downloaded as a binary file `here <https://drive.google.com/file/d/1bgoOmlghqnb_ioZW0ZTRkWHBnJ8UyFuW/view?usp=sharing>`_.
+A sub-catalog containing the 110 priority candidates is available `here <https://drive.google.com/file/d/15Z7yPMplVdz51CmUD6yKl67dEQxCHNaM/view?usp=sharing>`_, along with the corresponding Bw and R-band imaging data, which can be downloaded as a binary file `here <https://drive.google.com/file/d/1bgoOmlghqnb_ioZW0ZTRkWHBnJ8UyFuW/view?usp=sharing>`_.

-**NOTE:** All figures are formatted using the `scienceplots` Python package, available via pip.
+**NOTE:** All figures are formatted using the `scienceplots` Python package, available via `pip`.

 Image Segmentation
 -----------

-The multi-band data (Bw and R) for the five broadband-selected Lyman-alpha blobs (LABs) from `Prescott et al 2012 <https://ui.adsabs.harvard.edu/abs/2012ApJ...748..125P/abstract>`_ can be :download:`downloaded here <confirmed_LAB.npy>`.
+The multi-band data (Bw and R) for the five broadband-selected Lyman-α blobs (LABs) from `Prescott et al 2012 <https://ui.adsabs.harvard.edu/abs/2012ApJ...748..125P/abstract>`_ can be :download:`downloaded here <confirmed_LAB.npy>`.

-The corresponding names for these five objects (as cataloged in the NDWFS Bootes Survey) can be :download:`downloaded here <confirmed_LAB_names.txt>`.
+The corresponding NDWFS Boötes Survey catalog names for these five objects can be :download:`downloaded here <confirmed_LAB_names.txt>`.

-To visualize the affect the sigma detection threshold has on the image segmentation object, we can use the `plot_objects_segmentation <https://pybia.readthedocs.io/en/latest/autoapi/pyBIA/catalog/index.html#pyBIA.catalog.plot_objects_segmentation>`_ function available in the `catalog <https://pybia.readthedocs.io/en/latest/autoapi/pyBIA/catalog/index.html>`_ module.
+To visualize how varying the sigma-detection threshold affects the resulting image segmentation, use the `plot_objects_segmentation <https://pybia.readthedocs.io/en/latest/autoapi/pyBIA/catalog/index.html#pyBIA.catalog.plot_objects_segmentation>`_ function available in the `catalog <https://pybia.readthedocs.io/en/latest/autoapi/pyBIA/catalog/index.html>`_ module.

 .. code-block:: python